 Always use FTPS to access your server instead of FTP.

 2. Use a quality hosting provider

-You can use hosting providers like Bluehost and SiteGround which protects your website from common malware.
+You can use hosting providers like Bluehost and WPX Hosting which protect your website from common malware.

 3. Don’t use “Admin” as your administrator username

 Admin is a common username for the administrator account which comes at the time of WordPress installation.
 So that a hacker can easily try to hack your website by using admin as the username.

 To change the username, create a new user and provide a unique username to it then give all admin credentials to it.
 You can check here the complete guide on how to change admin username (3 different ways to change the username).

 If your blog posts are published using an old admin account then assign all blog posts to the new admin account.

 After assigning all the blog posts to the new admin user, delete the old admin account.